xircleag/modscore/README.md

 Private properties have exactly the same behaviors as public properties (validation, etc...) but also provide some protection.

-        var Animal = m_.Model.extend("Animal", {
+        var Animal = m_.Model.extend({
+            name: "Animal",
+            properties: {
                 firstName: {
                     type: "string"
                 },
                 age: {
                     type: "integer",
                     private: true // Some people don't like their age to be common knowledge...
                 }
+            },
-        }, {
+            methods: {
                 // getAge is a defined method of the "Animal" class, and therefore can access this.age.
                 getAge: function() {
                     // Protect privacy for young animals...
                     if (age > 10) return this.age;
+                }
             }
         });